-Auckland, the Waikato and the Bay of Plenty are home to just under 50 per cent of New Zealand’s population, despite accounting for just 15 per cent of the land area.
+Auckland, Waikato and the Bay of Plenty are home to more than 50 per cent of New Zealand’s population, despite accounting for just 15 per cent of the land area.

-- account for half of New Zealand's gross domestic product
+- account for 52 per cent of New Zealand's gross domestic product

-- are likely to account for more than 70 per cent of New Zealand's population growth over the next 30 years.
+- will likely account for more than 70 per cent of New Zealand's population growth over the next 30 years.

-- make better use of the existing rail network
+- make better use of the existing infrastructure

 - improve the resilience of the transport network